j-fisher2/wordle/README.md

             rounds
         3. The player can be identified as lose if they failed to guess the answer after the max allowed rounds

+## Task 2: Client-server wordle

+    Based on task 1, modify the solution to support the server / client model.
+    The scoring rule will be the same as task 1.
+    The solution is expected:
+        1. To have expectation of task 1
+        2. Client side will not know the answer before the client guessed correctly or game over.
+        3. Server side will have input validation.